daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 -Berserker for creating ERA, without him the mod would not be possible.
 -AlfWithCake and anti-victor as team members.
 -Daemon_n for testing and super translation into Russian language!
 Community support and designing the Difficulty Mod.
--Archer for support and fixes and help in the chinese community.
+-Archer for support, fixes coding and help in the chinese community.
 -Sandris for amazing pictures for class skills and Warmachine upgrades pictures.
 -Sagamosa Mod for inspiration and graphics.